DHT Holdings Inc. (DHT) Reveals an Earnings Mystery

 DHT’s Market Performance

-DHT stocks went up by 0.32% for the week, with a monthly drop of -1.10% and a quarterly performance of 3.79%, while its annual performance rate touched 22.81%.
-The volatility ratio for the week stands at 3.66% while the volatility levels for the past 30 days are set at 3.08% for DHT Holdings Inc..
-The simple moving average for the period of the last 20 days is -2.63% for DHT stocks with a simple moving average of 10.28% for the last 200 days.
+DHT stocks went down by -8.17% for the week, with a monthly drop of -8.31% and a quarterly performance of 5.30%, while its annual performance rate touched 13.31%.
+The volatility ratio for the week stands at 3.62% while the volatility levels for the past 30 days are set at 3.25% for DHT Holdings Inc..
+The simple moving average for the period of the last 20 days is -7.53% for DHT stocks with a simple moving average of 4.12% for the last 200 days.

 Analysts’ Opinion of DHT